Mizo National Front uprising: Insurgency

 The MNF insurgents dispersed in smaller units, merged with the local population and continued to carry out armed attacks against the security forces in the district.
 The villagers suffered from both sides as the insurgents would kill those resisting their entry into the villages while the villages suffered reprisals from the security forces in case ambushes had taken place in their vicinity.
+On 5 August 1966, the Indian government condemned the Pakistani Government.
+The Tashkent Declaration of peaceful relations on 10 January 1966 agreed for non-interference in both countries' domestic politics.
+The condemnation covered Pakistan's aid to the Mizo National Front and opening of bases in the Chittagong Hill Tracts.

 The Mizo National Front was outlawed in 1967.
 The same year, the Counterinsurgency and Jungle Warfare School was set up at Vairengte to train the soldiers in fighting with the rebels in the North-East India.